Serena Williams And Daughter Olympia Are Twinning In Rare Selfie

 The upload also received love from fellow famous athlete Lindsey Vonn and model Ashley Graham.

-The new photo was a nice surprise for the US Open winner’s fans.
-Serena shares photos of her daughter on her page once in a while, but typically posts cute photos of Olympia on the tot’s own Instagram timeline which is run by her and her husband.
-Serena’s own feed is reserved for her own selfies and jewelry line promotions.
+The new photo was a nice surprise for the U.S. Open winner’s fans.
+Serena shares photos of her daughter on her page once in a while, but typically posts cute photos of Olympia on the tot’s own Instagram timeline, which is run by her and her husband.
+Serena’s own feed is reserved for her selfies and jewelry line promotions.
 The selfie with her little one was the first in months.